 Assets under management (AUM) refers to the market value of the assets a financial institution has discretion over on behalf of clients or investors.
-Increasing AUM is a primary goal of most brokeragesmutual funds and financial advisor firms, and many will use a high AUM as a selling point when marketing themselves to potential investors.
+Increasing AUM is a primary goal of most brokerages, mutual funds and financial advisor firms, and many will use a high AUM as a selling point when marketing themselves to potential investors.
 How certain institutions define or calculate their AUM can differ slightly.
 So, it’s important to understand these differences before you use a firm’s AUM to make any decisions.

-While some institutions have differing methods of formulating it, assets under management is the value of the investments that some entity is in charge of managing, typically on behalf of a client or many clients.
+While some institutions have differing methods of formulating it, assets under management or AUM is the value of the investments that some entity is in charge of managing, typically on behalf of a client or many clients.
 The AUM is most important when considering a financial advisor to help you invest or when looking into a potential mutual fund to invest into.

 Some money managers also include client bank accounts and separate mutual fund shares in their calculations, since they advise clients on how much to keep in the bank and how much to put in mutual funds.
 This is sometimes referred to as assets under advisement.

-Usually, when you hear about assets under management, it’s referring to the entirety of the assets that the advisor or broker is managing at any given time.
+Usually, when you hear about AUM, it’s referring to the entirety of the assets that the advisor or broker is managing at any given time.
 You might also hear your advisor use the term to refer to the value of the investments she’s managing for you alone.
 This is often the case when discussing financial advisor fees, for example.
 An advisor may charge 2% of your assets under management for her services.
 That’s not referring to all of the assets she manages.
 Rather, it refers to the assets you’ve placed in her care.

 Why AUM Matters